arduino-libraries/Arduino_PowerManagement/docs/README.md

 For those looking to fine-tune their board's energy efficiency by leveraging automatic sleep functionality, a particularly useful resource is [the Sleep Lock Example Sketch](https://github.com/alrvid/Arduino_LowPowerPortentaH7/blob/main/examples/DeepSleepLockDebug_Example/DeepSleepLockDebug_Example.ino).
 This sketch provides a comprehensive overview of the active sleep locks, offering insights into what may be preventing the board from entering sleep mode and how to address these obstacles.

 #### Send the board to sleep
-`board.deepSleepUntilwakeupEvent()` - Sends the board into the deep sleep state, where it consumes around ~100uA and ~300uA without peripherals.
+`board.standByUntilWakeupEvent()` - Sends the board into the standby state, where it consumes around ~100uA and ~300uA without peripherals.

 #### Waking up from GPIO
 > [!NOTE]